2.1. Embedded graphs

 class ect.embed_graph.EmbeddedGraph[source]

-A class to represent a graph with 2D embedded coordinates for each vertex.
+A class to represent a graph with embedded coordinates for each vertex with simple geometric graph operations.

 Attributes